UnityTech/unity-ssdlc/CONTRIBUTING.md

 ## If you are interested in contributing, here are some ground rules:

+### Communication
+First, please read through our code of conduct, as we expect all our contributors to follow it.

+Second, before starting on a project that you intend to contribute to the unity-ssldc, we strongly recommend posting on our Issues page and briefly outlining the changes you plan to make.
+This will enable us to provide some context that may be helpful for you.
+This could range from advice and feedback on how to optimally perform your changes or reasons for not doing it.

 ### Document Style
 #### Basics
 - All contributions will be received as PRs - just read the recommendation below first please! 😁
 - This is intended to be a technical reference for other collegeaues in the security community, so the language and style should reflect that.
 - You'll notice that our language if fairly casual for this type of content, but keep the language civil/mild and avoid using too much lingo when writing, and when using an abbreviation, please provide he definition upon its first use.
+Also refer to our our official [Code of Conduct](./CODE-OF-CONDUCT.md).
 - Given the nature of this content, it's ultimately meant for developers writing the code, not just security folks looking at it - it's not productive to write an article that not everyone can understand.
 Keep things simple, but accurate.

 #### Article Updates